 - Type the user name and the password for the DSN.

 If your database uses Windows NT authentication, the user name and password text boxes are disabled.

 - For each component, accept the default port numbers, or if another service is using the defaults, enter alternative ports, and click Next.

 - (Optional) Change the default destination folders and click Next.

-Do not use folders that end with an exclamation mark (!).
+Important: Do not use folders that end with an exclamation mark (!).

 vCenter Server is installed in evaluation mode.
 You can activate vCenter Server by using the vSphere Web Client.
 For information about activating vCenter Server, see vCenter Server and Host Management.